 As discussed in Note 1, Description of Business, on the Closing Date, VGAC II completed the acquisition of Legacy Grove and acquired100% of Legacy Grove's shares and Legacy Grove received gross proceeds of \$97.1 million, which includes proceeds from issuance of common stock upon the consummation of the Business Combination, including the Backstop Tranche 2 shares, and proceeds from the PIPE investment (as defined below).
 The Company recorded \$23.8 million of transaction costs, which consisted of legal, accounting, and other professional services directly related to the Business Combination.
 Transaction costs were allocated on a relative fair value basis between the issuance of common stock, Public and Private Placement Warrants, Grove Earn-Out Shares, Downside Protection feature and Backstop Warrants (as defined below).
 Direct and incremental transaction costs allocated to equity-classified instruments have been recorded within equity as an offset against proceeds upon accounting for the consummation of the Business Combination in the condensed consolidated financial statements.
-Direct and incremental transaction costs were expensed in the condensed consolidated financial statements.
-Direct and incremental transaction costs were presented as financing activities on the Company's condensed consolidated statement of cash flows.
-On the Closing Date, each holder of Legacy Grove common stock received approximately 1.1760 shares of the Company's class B common stock, par value \$0.0001 per share.
-See Note 8, Convertible Preferred Stock and Note 9, Common Stock and Warrants for additional details of the Company's stockholders' deficit prior to and subsequent to the Business Combination.
+Direct and incremental transaction costs were presented as financing activities on the Company's condensed consolidated statements of operations.
+The cash outflows related to these costs were presented as financing activities on the Company's class B common stock, par value \$0.0001 per share.
+See Note 8, Convertible Preferred Stock and Note 9, Common Stock and Warrants for additional details of the Company's equity balances prior to and subsequent to the Business Combination.

 All equity awards of Legacy Grove were assumed by the Company and converted into comparable equity awards that are settled or exercisable for shares of the Company's Class B common stock.
-As a result, each outstanding stock option was converted into an option exercisable for the Company's Class B common stock based on an exchange ratio of approximately 1.1760, each outstanding restricted stock unit was converted into restricted stock units of the Company that, upon vesting and issued, will be settled for shares of the Company's Class B common stock based on an exchange ratio of approximately 1.1760 and each outstanding warrant to purchase shares of the Company's Class B common stock based on an exchange ratio of approximately 1.1760.
+As a result, each outstanding stock option was converted into an option exercisable for the Company's Class B common stock based on an exchange ratio of approximately 1.1760, each outstanding restricted stock unit was converted into restricted stock units of the Company that, upon vesting and issued, will be settled for shares of the Company's Class B common stock based on an exchange ratio of approximately 1.1760 and each outstanding warrant to purchase Legacy Grove common stock or preferred stock was converted into a warrant to purchase shares of the Company's Class B common stock based on an exchange ratio of approximately 1.1760.